knpuniversity/oo/knpu/episode3/extends.md

 would make everyone sad.
 This is our chance to let classes help us not be sad by using the extends keyword.

-By saying `class RebelShip extends Ship` everything that's in the `Ship.php` class is automatically inside of `RebelShip`.
-It's as if all the properties and methods of `Ship` are inside of our `RebelShip` class.
+By saying `class RebelShip extends Ship` everything that's in the `Ship` class is automatically inside of `RebelShip`.
+It's as if all the properties and methods of `Ship` are now a part of the `RebelShip` blueprint.

 In `Index.php` we can say `$rebelShip = new RebelShip('My new rebel ship');` and we can just add this to the ships array.
 Remember, down here we iterate over the ships and call things like `getName`, `getWeaponPower` and `getJediFactor` which don't actually live inside of `RebelShip`.
 But when we refresh, it works perfectly!

-Lesson number 1: when you have one class that extends another, it inherits (and that's the word you'll hear alot) all of the stuff inside that parent class.
+Lesson number 1: when you have one class that extends another, it inherits (you'll hear that word alot) all of the stuff inside that parent class.
 So we can call methods like `getName` or `getNameAndSpecs` on `RebelShip` because it inherits that from `Ship`.

 Really, `RebelShip` works just like a normal class.
 If you want to, you can add completely new functions.
-Let's do that with `public function getFavoriteJedi` that has an array of some cool Jedis and then use `array_rand` to select one of those.
+Let's do that with `public function getFavoriteJedi` that has an array of some cool Jedis.
+Then use `array_rand` to select one of those.

 Since this was all done on `RebelShip`, head over to `index.php` and call that method.
 `var_dump($rebelShip->getFavoriteJedi)` and you can see with my autocomplete it's showing me all of my public functions on both `Ship` and `RebelShip`.
-You can even see that the `RebelShip` options are bolder to show that they are in a seperate file than the parent class.
+You can even see that the `RebelShip` methods are displayed bolder and methods from the parent class are lighter.

-When we refresh, we see our favorite Jedi, it works perfectly!
+When we refresh, we see our favorite random Jedi, it works perfectly!
 Extending classes is great for reusing code without the sad duplication.